Mexico's Calderon berates U.S. after casino attack

 Within three minutes, black smoke was billowing from the front doors and people could be seen fleeing in panic.

-(Additional reporting by Dave Graham, Victor Hugo Valdivia and Michael O'Boyle in Mexico and Laura MacInnis in the United States; Editing by Kieran Murray)
+(Additional reporting by Dave Graham, Victor Hugo Valdivia, Michael O'Boyle, Carlos Jasso and Elinor Comlay in Mexico and Laura MacInnis in the United States; Editing by Kieran Murray and Eric Beech)